 Click here to learn more about average course

 Click here to learn more about specialized course

 Click here to learn more about the source of funds.

 Click here to learn more about the use of funds.

 The total number of students in your school and

 the average number of students in schools with similar grade ranges in

 The average number of students enrolled in "typical"

-The average number of students enrolled in the
+The average number of students per section enrolled

 Civics & Economics